top of page

 Weather Policy: Whilst our experiences can go ahead on most rainy days, if the weather forecast is for heavy rain, very high temperatures, storms and/or high winds we may need to postpone for safety reasons; the well-being of the alpacas and for the enjoyment of the experience itself.

-If we do need to postpone we will get in touch via your e-mail the day before your booking and either arrange a new date or, if you are unable to attend on a different date, we will offer a refund.
+If we do need to postpone we will get in touch via your e-mail the day before your booking and either arrange a new date or, if you are unable to attend on a different date, we will offer a refund (except for vouchers).

 Do you offer any discounts?